 - Lack of sufficient refrigerant

-Either way, the result is that the air conditioner's evaporator coil will be unable to properly dissipate heat, and consequently 'overcools' itself.
-The net effect of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
-In other words, the A/C just turned into an old-school icebox.
+Either way, the result is that the air conditioner's evaporator coil will be unable to properly dissipate heat, and in effect 'overcools' itself.
+The net effect of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+In short, the A/C has morphed into an old-school icebox.

 What Should You Do When Your A/C Freezes?

 - Turn the unit completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
 It is important that the A/C system is completely OFF.

 - Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter along with any return air filters.
-Open all the registers completely and ensure that they are not blocked by furniture or drapes.
+Open all the registers completely and ensure that they are not blocked by furniture or curtains.

 - Call Service Experts Heating & Air Conditioning.
 The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can become a costly repair.
-When your unit ices over it can lead to a totaled compressor.
+When your AC ices over it can lead to a totaled compressor.
 Replacing your compressor can cost as much as a downpayment on a new system.
-Unfortunately, many homeowners are forced to decide between installing a new system or repairing the damaged one.
-If you act quickly and call a NATE-certified technician, you have better odds of having a less expensive emergency.
+In fact, many homeowners are forced to decide between installing a new system or repairing the damaged one.
+If you follow the steps above and quickly call a NATE-certified technician, you have better odds of having a less expensive emergency.
 Your technician will diagnose the situation and how to avoid the issue from happening again.
-If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.